Looking for an amazing appetizer dish using wonderful mushrooms and Italian sausage? Look no further!

 You gotta make these!

-Okay, let’s make this amazing Sausage-Stuffed Mushrooms recipe!
+But in the meantime, let’s make this amazing Sausage-Stuffed Mushrooms recipe!

 FOR THE SEASONED BREADCRUMBS